Austria's Fragmented E-Government: 5,627 Public Websites

 Federal ChancelleryBKAbka.gv.at

-Ministry of Labour, Social Affairs, Health, Care, Consumer ProtectionBMASGPKsozialministerium.gv.at
+BM Labour, Social Affairs, Health, Care, Consumer ProtectionBMASGPKsozialministerium.gv.at

-Ministry of European and International AffairsBMEIAbmeia.gv.at
+BM European and International AffairsBMEIAbmeia.gv.at

-Ministry of Women, Science and ResearchBMFWFbmfwf.gv.at
+BM Women, Science and ResearchBMFWFbmfwf.gv.at

-Ministry of Innovation, Mobility and InfrastructureBMIMIbmimi.gv.at
+BM Innovation, Mobility and InfrastructureBMIMIbmimi.gv.at

-Ministry of Agriculture, Forestry, Climate, EnvironmentBMLUKbmluk.gv.at
+BM Agriculture, Forestry, Climate, EnvironmentBMLUKbmluk.gv.at

-Ministry of Economy, Energy and TourismBMWETbmwet.gv.at
+BM Economy, Energy and TourismBMWETbmwet.gv.at

-Ministry of Housing, Arts, Culture, Media and SportBMWKMSbmwkms.gv.at
+BM Housing, Art, Culture, Media and SportBMWKMSbmwkms.gv.at

 The Subsite Ecosystem: Strategy Instead of Chaos